 –Simple Needs GA board of directors

 We hold our Donation Drives on the first and third Saturdays of each month from 10:00 a.m.-1:00 p.m.
-Please email us at firstname.lastname@example.org for our address or any questions about anything you’d like to donate.
+(We are at our space other Sats as well; check in with us.)
+Please email us at email@example.com for our address or any questions about anything you’d like to donate.
 Further down on this page are items needed for each of our programs; a sub-set of those needs are in the list on top (most-needed items).
 There are many things that we do not need since our programs are very specific – see below.
 Specific birthday needs for the kids are listed on our SignUp Genius – link above.

 Here are our furniture donation guidelines (see above for COVID details)